mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Remove message by taking the following steps:

-* Identify a leaf node matching `removed`.
-This lookup MUST be done on the tree before any non-Remove proposals have been applied (the "old" tree in the terminology of {{commit}}), since proposals such as Update can change the LeafNode stored at a leaf.
+* Identify the leaf node matching `removed`.
 Let L be this leaf node.

 * Replace the leaf node L with a blank node